TedLeRoy/first-ten-seconds-redhat-ubuntu/README.md

 You must have sudo permissions to run the commands inside the script.

 The script should not be run as root, but the user running it will be prompted for sudo credentials once it runs. sudo password should be entered to continue.

+The script will provide the greatest benefit if key-based SSH authentication is set up and tested prior to running.

 ### Warning